codatio/codat-docs/docs/core-concepts/companies.md

 Typically each company is one of your customers.

 When you create a company, you can specify a `name` and we will automatically generate a unique `id` for the company.
+You can also add a `description` to store any additional information about the company.

 ## Creating a company